conan-io/docs/installation.rst

 Known installation issues with pip
 ++++++++++++++++++++++++++++++++++

-When Conan is installed with :command:`pip install --user <username>`, usually a new directory is created for it.
+When Conan is installed with :command:`pip install --user <username>`, a new directory is usually created for it.
 However, the directory is not appended automatically to the `PATH` and the :command:`conan` commands do not work.
-This can usually be solved restarting the session of the terminal or running the following command:
+This can usually be solved by restarting the session of the terminal or running the following command:

   .. code-block:: bash